Skip to main content

 Verifying signatures

 DocInject signs every request with HMAC-SHA256.
 The signature is included in the X-DocInject-Signature header as sha256=<hex-digest>.
 Your webhook secret is returned once when you register a webhook (POST /webhooks).
-Store it securely — it is not retrievable afterwards.
+Store it securely.
+It is not retrievable afterwards.
 To verify a request:

 1